harshdangaich/ToDoList/README.md

 # TODO Application

 ## Overview
 A web-based TODO application that helps users efficiently manage their tasks.
-Users can create, update, delete, and track their TODOs with various statuses and deadlines.
+Users can create, update, delete, and track their TODOs with various status and deadlines.
 The application also includes authentication features to ensure secure access.

 ## Features & Functionality